jose-jaen/Airbnb/README.md

-# Airbnb Price Prediction
+# Airbnb Price Prediction :house:

+Looking for a fair-priced Airbnb listing to book?
+Are you a real estate firm or Airbnb host seeking to set competitive prices?

+Artificial Intelligence is surely the best way to go! :robot:

-Quantitative Economics Bachelor Thesis in which Machine Learning and Deep Learning algorithms are used to accurately predict Airbnb rental prices.
+In this Quantitative Economics Bachelor Thesis, Machine Learning and Deep Learning algorithms are used to accurately predict Airbnb rental prices.

+Two datasets for Los Angeles city are retrieved from [Inside Airbnb](http://insideairbnb.com/): listings data and the reviews dataset.

+Combining custom functions, transfer learning and Open Source AI frameworks such as scikit-learn, Tensorflow and Pytorch, several AI models are built to help economic agents make informed decisions.

+A Bayesian perspective is taken to perform hypothesis testing, statistical inference, hyperparameter tuning and data modeling.

 - [Project Code](https://github.com/jose-jaen/Airbnb/blob/main/Project/airbnb_project.py)